-The Revd Dr Simon Jones has been Chaplain of Merton since 2002.
-As well as being responsible for the day to day life of the Chapel, Simon also co-ordinates the various College welfare bodies and convenes the College's Student Support Committee and patronage committee.
+The Revd Canon Dr Simon Jones has been Chaplain of Merton since 2002.
+As well as being responsible for the day to day life of the Chapel, Simon also co-ordinates the various College welfare bodies and convenes the College's Student Support Committee and Chapel & Patronage Committee.
 He is always happy to speak in confidence with any member of College (regardless of religious affiliation) concerning any matter.

 A number of students assist with the running of the Chapel.
 Chapel Wardens welcome people to services, arrange readers and servers for the main Sunday evening service and send out the weekly Chapel email.
 The sacristans light candles and ring the bells before services and often serve at the Sunday evening Eucharist.
 The Chapel Clerk arranges the rota of weekday readers.
 This year's officers are:

 Student Chapel Officers: Victor Ajuwon, Adrian Burbie, Molly Clark, Tim Foot, Margaret Frainier, Henry Grub, Rob Lentz, Tom Lousada, Beth McCullagh, Gian Piero Milani, Thomas Nightingale, Oliver Pateman & Audrey Southgate.